OctopusDeploy/docs/docs/administration/security/octopus-tentacle-communication/index.md

 Tentacle plays the role of server and Octopus as the client:

-1. Octopus establishes the HTTPS connection with the Tentacle
+1. Octopus establishes the HTTPS connection with the Tentacle.
-2. The Tentacle presents its certificate as the server certificate allowing Octopus to verify the identity of the Tentacle
+2. The Tentacle presents its certificate as the server certificate allowing Octopus to verify the identity of the Tentacle.
-3. Octopus presents its certificate as a client certificate so the Tentacle can verify the identity of Octopus
+3. Octopus presents its certificate as a client certificate so the Tentacle can verify the identity of Octopus.
-4. Once the identity of the Octopus and Tentacle have been established the connection is held open and Octopus will start issuing commands to the Tentacle
+4. Once the identity of the Octopus and Tentacle have been established the connection is held open and Octopus will start issuing commands to the Tentacle.

 ### Scenario: Polling Tentacles {#Octopus-Tentaclecommunication-Scenario:PollingTentacles}

 Octopus plays the role of server and Tentacle as the client:

-1. The Tentacle establishes the HTTPS connection with Octopus
+1. The Tentacle establishes the HTTPS connection with Octopus.
-2. Octopus presents its certificate as the server certificate allowing the Tentacle to verify the identity of Octopus
+2. Octopus presents its certificate as the server certificate allowing the Tentacle to verify the identity of Octopus.
-3. The Tentacle presents its certificate as a client certificate so Octopus can verify the identity of the Tentacle
+3. The Tentacle presents its certificate as a client certificate so Octopus can verify the identity of the Tentacle.
-4. Once the identity of the Octopus and Tentacle have been established the connection is held open and Octopus will start issuing commands to the Tentacle
+4. Once the identity of the Octopus and Tentacle have been established the connection is held open and Octopus will start issuing commands to the Tentacle.

 ### Transport Layer Security (TLS) Implementation {#Octopus-Tentaclecommunication-TransportLayerSecurity(TLS)implementation}

 The TLS implementation uses the [SslStream](http://msdn.microsoft.com/en-us/library/system.net.security.sslstream(v=vs.110).aspx) class from the .NET Framework, and uses the best available of TLS 1.2, TLS 1.1 or TLS 1.0.
 Fallback to SSL is disallowed.

 :::hint
-TLS 1.2 requires .NET 4.5 which was introduced as a requirement in Octopus 3.1.
+TLS 1.2 requires .NET 4.5 which was introduced as a requirement in **Octopus 3.1**.
 Earlier versions of Octopus use TLS 1.0.
 :::

 ## Troubleshooting Tentacle Communication Problems {#Octopus-Tentaclecommunication-TroubleshootingTentaclecommunicationproblems}